 Call me Blonde Blythe--it's not my real name, but I've adopted it.
 Some folks call me Blythe, and others call me Blonde.
 I'll answer to either one! ;-)

-I like all sorts of things: Blythe dolls, hippie girls, ballerinas, mermaids, genie girls, flapper girls, fairies, Alice in Wonderland, pin-up girls, owls, cats, Boston terriers (and other cute animals), Halloween, butterflies, paisleys, flowers, whimsy, the Victorian era, and much, much more.
+I like all sorts of things: Blythe dolls, hippie girls, ballerinas, mermaids, genie girls, flapper girls, fairies, Alice in Wonderland, pin-up girls, owls, cats, Boston terriers (and other cute animals), Halloween, butterflies, paisleys, flowers, whimsy, the Victorian era, the Roaring Twenties, vintage lady head vases, and much, much more.
 These things that make me happy somehow manage to make their way into my paintings, so that you can enjoy them too! :)

 I started collecting Blythe dolls in 2000, when I happened upon an eBay auction for a vintage "changing-eye doll."
 The headline definitely caught my attention, so I decided to further investigate this intriguing doll.
 I loved it so much that I bought it!
 Thus began a new chapter in my life--Blythe mania!
 At the time the Blythe doll came out (1972) I was fifteen years old, and too "grown up" to shop for dolls.
 But boy, what I had been missing!